 Ed Frlan, Semtech

-The OIF Carrier Working Group develops requirements and guidelines for the services and functions to be supported by the future optical networking products to be installed in the service providers networks, thus providing a common direction to the equipment vendors community as well as the other OIF working groups.
-Specifically, the OIF Carrier Working Group may specify interworking requirements; delineate issues with the installed base or Greenfield applications.
-As appropriate the OIF Carrier Working Group will provide input and guidance to other OIF working groups; develop service concepts; and provide inputs to ther standards bodies and forums.
-The OIF Carrier Working Group will be open to all OIF members, but only Carriers will have the right to vote in the working group.
+The OIF Network Operator Working Group (NetOp WG) develops requirements and guidelines for the services and functions to be supported by the future optical networking products, thus providing a common direction to the equipment and component vendors’ community as well as the other OIF working groups.
+Specifically, the OIF NetOp WG may specify inter-networking requirements and be involved in the OIF interoperability test and demonstration.
+The outputs of NetOp WG include OIF Implementation Agreements (IAs), OIF Technical White Papers, and OIF Network Operator Working Group Documents, which provide input and guidance to other OIF working groups and other standards bodies as well.
+The OIF NetOp WG will be open to all OIF members, but only Network Operators will have the right to vote in the working group.

 Interoperability Working Group Charter